d-e-s-o/btrfs-backup/btrfs-backup/README.md

 ### Backup
 In order to create a backup, use the following command:

-$ btrfs-backup --subvolume=subvolume/ snapshots/ backup/
+$ btrfs-backup backup --subvolume=subvolume/ snapshots/ backup/

 The -s/--subvolume option can be supplied multiple times in order to perform a backup of multiple subvolumes.